Max Meldrum: Paris

 Meldrum had returned to Paris by 1902 to attend the Louvre to work on his copy of Paolo Veronese’s The Flight of Loth (AKA Flight from Sodom).
 While he again took up places at the academies, it was more for want of a place to work, later remarking that he “took little interest” in their teaching.

 Career

 He ran the Meldrum School of Painting there between 1916 and 1926.
-Among his students were Clarice Beckett, Colin Colahan, Auguste Cornels, Percy Leason, John Farmer, Polly Hurry, Justus Jorgensen and Arnold Shore, and had considerable influence on the work of his friend Alexander Colquhoun, whose son Archibald was also a Meldrum student at that time.
+Among his students were Clarice Beckett, Colin Colahan, Auguste Cornels, Percy Leason, John Farmer, Polly Hurry, Justus Jorgensen, Arnold Shore and Gray Smith, and had considerable influence on the work of his friend Alexander Colquhoun, whose son Archibald was also a Meldrum student at that time.
 In 1916–17 he was elected president of the Victorian Artists' Society, but was dropped from the position amidst controversy the following year, inspiring his students to form a breakaway group, the Twenty Melbourne Painters Society, which remains active in the Melbourne arts scene to this day.
 Drawing on Meldrum's principles, the group released a statement describing their central tenet:

 Meldrum influenced the young Albert Ernest Newbury.